terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_4.md

-# Lesson 4 - Query on the database and get result back as json
+# Lesson 4 - Query the database and get result back as JSON

-In the past lessons, we have learnt how to build schema and import data.
-Now the database has all the data we wanted, what we will do after is to get information out of the data we have in the database.
+In previous lessons, we have learnt how to build a schema and import data.
+Now the database has all the data we need, we will learn how to query the database to get information out.

-In this lesson, we will learn how to query the database, get the information that we wanted.

-## Query data in Javascript script
+## Query data with a JavaScript script

-Let's have a look at [query_data.js](query_data.js).
+Let's have a look at the [query_data.js](query_data.js) script.

-Querying would be done by `queryDocument`, you will have to provide a template json that has `type` and the specific requirement(s) (in our case, `"team": "it"` or `"team": "marketing"`).
+Querying is achieved with `queryDocument`, you need to provide a JSON template that has `type` and the specific requirement(s).
+In our case we're looking for  `"team": "it"` or `"team": "marketing"`.

 ```javascript
 const team_it = await client.queryDocument(